Quick Tips to Create an Awesome Neutral Color Scheme

 There is no rule that all neutral colors must be light.
 If you’re asked to name a neutral color, your first answer would most likely be beige or tan.
 Dark colors can be considered neutral, too.
 Dark neutrals include charcoal gray, dark brown, deep gold, navy blue, and black.

 Use dark neutral colors for furnishings like sofas, chairs, and headboards.
-Dark neutrals can anchor a room as an accent wall, area rug, or window treatments.
+Dark neutrals can anchor a room with an accent wall, area rug, or window treatments.
 If you’re putting together a color scheme using a dark neutral, that's the first color you should choose.

 Dark neutral colors look best with light neutrals with the same undertones, or the same color temperatures like warm with warm and cool with cool.
-Learning about warm versus cool colors can give you a solid color foundation for building any type of color scheme.
+Learning about warm versus cool colors can give you a solid color foundation for building any color scheme.
 A cool charcoal gray looks best with cool and light neutrals, but can be accented with pops of warm non-neutral colors.
 A warm espresso brown look great with warm light neutrals, but can be accented with pops of cool color like aqua and blue.

 Simple Tips for Creating a Monochromatic Neutral Color Scheme